-No matter the carrier that you choose, be sure to read the manufacturers instructions for wearing, weight limits, and wash instructions before you buy to make sure that they align with what you need and your own timelines (ex: if you don’t have a lot of time for hands on washing and drying, steer clear of wool type carriers).
-And remember that if you are feeding your baby in a carrier, whether nursing/breastfeeding or from a bottle, always be sure to readjust the carrier back into its original positioning once baby is finished.
+No matter the carrier that you choose, be sure to read the manufacturers instructions for wearing, weight limits, and wash instructions before you buy to make sure that they align with what you need and your own timelines (ex: if you don’t have a lot of time for hands-on washing and drying, steer clear of wool type carriers).
+And remember that if you are feeding your baby in a carrier, whether nursing/breastfeeding or from a bottle, always be sure to readjust the carrier back into its original positioning once the baby is finished.

 While this is not an all-inclusive list of ‘whats’ or ‘how-tos’, it is at the very least a starting point for anyone mildly interested in giving babywearing a try.
-It can be fun and discouraging, highly entertaining and sweat inducing, and at the end of the day you can look back on your adventures with wonder, remembering those little neck hugs from behind and watching that little face snuggled against your chest fast asleep.
+It can be fun and discouraging, highly entertaining, and sweat-inducing, and at the end of the day, you can look back on your adventures with wonder, remembering those little neck hugs from behind and watching that little face snuggled against your chest fast asleep.
 It is an experience that can be born out of convenience (multiple children is a great example!) or a suggestion for helping a NICU preemie thrive (also known as Kangaroo Care).
-There are many reasons for why, just as there are many types of carriers and the ways that they can be worn.
+There are many reasons why just as there are many types of carriers and the ways that they can be worn.
 Whatever your reason and however you choose to carry, the experience will bring you your own stories and you may just find yourself telling another caregiver about it at the grocery store.

 Photo: wrap by Pretty Paisley Wovens ‘Agatha’